 What I wish to discuss with this article are the specific charging options that electric tow car/truck owners will have available to them.
 Now, most of the time, most people will charge their electric tow car at home.
 Granted, some people don’t have a drive and will have to rely completely on the wider charging network.
-This brings up lots of charging related questions.
-However, with this article, I want to specifically discuss using fast/rapid chargers during a towing journey which will be needed to make electric towing viable.
+This brings up lots of charging-related questions.
+However, with this article, I want to specifically discuss using fast/rapid chargers during a towing journey, which will be needed to make electric towing viable.

 Therefore, on a towing journey, you will typically be looking at twice the number of charging stops compared to covering the same distance when not towing.

 Introduction To Rapid/Fast Charging